kserve/kserve/docs/samples/multimodelserving/triton/README.md

 Status Codes  [code:count]                      200:600
 Error Set:
 ```

+### Homogeneous model allocation and Autoscaling
+The current MMS implementation uses the homogeneous approach meaning that each `InferenceService` replica holds the same
+set of models.
+Autoscaling is based on the aggregated traffic for this set of models NOT the request volume for individual
+model, this set of models is always scaled up together.
+The downside of this approach is that traffic spike for one model
+can result in scaling out entire set of models despite the low request volume for other models hosted on the same `InferenceService`,
+this may not be desirable for `InferenceService` that hosts a set of big models.
+The other approach is to use the heterogeneous
+allocation where each replica can host a different set of models, models are scaled up/down individually based on its own
+traffic and in this way it ensures better resource utilization.

 ### Delete Trained Models
 To remove the resources, run the command `kubectl delete inferenceservice triton-mms`.